All pages

 Gateway

-Select the Gateway that is configured on the Keeper Secrets Manager application and has network access to your Active Directory server from the prerequisites
+Select the Gateway that is configured on the Keeper Secrets Manager application and has network access to the machine configured from step 1

 Application Folder